RFM Score: Analysis, Formula, and How to Calculate It

 In the table below, you see a 1 to 5 scale used by a company with over 200k customers.

-According to Omniconvert’s RFM segmentation, this customer is an Ex-Lover – a customer who used to be loyal to your brand but stopped buying from you a long time ago.
+Once you have assigned RFM scores to all customers, you segment them into different groups based on their scores.
+Each segment will represent customers with similar purchasing behaviors.
+What does the 155 RFM score say about the customer in our example?
+What segment do they fall into?
+According to Omniconvert’s RFM segmentation, segment customer is an Ex-Lover – customers who used to be loyal to your brand but stopped buying from you a long time ago.

 Like what you're reading?